timye02/LSTM-Transform/README.md

 I also created a model to predict if Tesla has a positive or negative return in 3 days.
 I then combined the two models together, so that they reinforced each other.
 Here is how two versions of my reinforced model did.
 One is stateful and the other is non-stateful.
 These are two different types of training hyperparamters.

 ![Stateful Graph](/graphs/5_day_buy_Stateful_lag3.png)
-Caption: The Red Dots are when the Stateful model predicts a buy or a positive return in 5 days.
+Graph 1: The Red Dots are when the Stateful model predicts a buy or a positive return in 5 days.

 ![Non-Stateful Graph](/graphs/Buy_Non_stateful_lag3.png)
-Caption: The Red Dots are when the Non-Stateful model predicts a buy or a positive return in 5 days.
+Graph 2: The Red Dots are when the Non-Stateful model predicts a buy or a positive return in 5 days.

 ![Stateful Sell Graph](/graphs/5day_sell_stateful_lag3.png)
-Caption: The Red Dots are when the Stateful model predicts a sell or a negative return in 5 days.
+Graph 3: The Red Dots are when the Stateful model predicts a sell or a negative return in 5 days.

 References: